billmeyer/tf-compliance-workshop/README.md

  * prefix (env var: TF_VAR_prefix): the prefix to be used in hostnames
     * example: if prefix is "chi", the automate server FQDN will be: `chi-compliance-workshop.chefdemo.net`
  * aws_sshkey (env var: TF_VAR_aws_sshkey): name of the EC2 ssh key to set up for access
+ * ssh_pemfile (env var: TF_VAR_ssh_pemfile): the pem file to be assigned to the new AWS EC2 instance such that Terraform doesn't get hung up on validating the SSH Fingerprint (most desktops don't add additional SSH keys to their __ssh-agent__)
  * contact_tag (env var: TF_VAR_contact_tag -- default: 'community'): the value to set for the X-Contact tag

 ## Automate Server